 Elevation: 10,810 ft

 Climbing and access information for this peak is on Pages 311-312 of the book.
-On this page, you will find a route information for (1) the Middle Canyon Route (2) the Cedar Canyon Route and (3) Livingston Douglas’ West Gully/Northwest Shoulder Route.
-Be sure to use the links below to check out Rick Baugher’s 1980 trip report, John Platt’s 2011 trip report and Larry Prescott’s 2014 trip report.
+On this page, you will find a route information for (1) the Middle Canyon route (2) the Cedar Canyon route and (3) Livingston Douglas’ west gully/northwest shoulder oute.
+Be sure to use the links below to check out Rick Baugher’s 1980 trip report, John Platt’s 2011 trip report, and Larry Prescott’s 2014 trip report.
 Updated December 2019

-Saddle Mountain, a dominating massif, is located at the South End of the Lemhi Range.
+Saddle Mountain, a dominating massif, is located at the south end of the Lemhi Range.
 Its location makes it highly visible from many spots on the Snake River Plain.
-As a result, over the last 10 years the peak has become a highly-sought prize for serious peakbaggers.
+As a result, over the last ten years, the peak has become a highly-sought prize for serious peakbaggers.
 This peak should not be underestimated.
 There are no easy routes on this mountain.
 All of the routes are long with big elevation gains as well as serious route-finding problems.
 USGS Tyler Peak

 Middle Canyon Route, Class 2-3

 After looking at this peak for 36 years, I climbed it on May 17, 2014 with Andrew Chiles.
 We climbed it via the Middle Canyon, southeast ridge route pioneered by John Platt, Sean Duffy and Michael Pelton in 2011.
 See John’s trip report.

 Cedar Canyon is perhaps the best approach to the summit from the east.
 Larry’s directions to reach Cedar Canyon are as follows:

 “To get there, drive northwest on ID-28 toward Salmon.
 Turn off on a gravel road marked with a small sign identifying Bartel Canyon.
 Follow the road for some distance until you reach the foothills of Bartel Canyon and then turn left to access the southern canyons.
 The roads leading into the Lemhis are rough.”